Every year, antivirus makers add new features to their Internet Security packages.

 Even if the penultimate button is called Settings, you won't find lots of customization options in it.
 In fact, you can only change if you want Freedome to start when you boot your computer.
 There are no connection settings, nor encryption options.
 Everything is automatic.
 That's great if you're looking for a super easy to use VPN where everything is automatic - but that less great if you're a power user who wants to customize everything to your liking.

 Finally, the last button before the Help link is Subscription.
 As you may have already noticed, Freedome never asks for a username or a password.
 That's because the licensing of Freedome is rather based on subscription codes you buy, then activate on a device, instead of signing in with your account.

 That way, there is no risk of getting the account linked to your subscription hacked or compromised: the subscription is tied to your device, not your F-Secure account.

 F-Secure Freedome is even easier to install on Android, as you just have to download it from the Google Play Store.

-Compared to the Windows version, the UI is better adapted to touchscreens, since you slide up and down to reveal further options of the dome.
+Compared to the Windows version, the UI is better adapted to touchscreens, since you slide up and down to reveal further options of the free-dome.